 One of the most common ear problems for dogs is swollen ear flaps, also called ear or aural hematomas.

-Ear hematomas can be a very painful.
-They cause the ear flap to swell with blood and, if untreated, can lead to permanent deformation of the ear.
+Ear hematomas can be very painful.
+They cause the ear flap to swell with blood and if left untreated, they can lead to permanent deformation of the ear.

 What Is a Hematoma?